lloyd-livengood/tuxborn_lite_on_deck/README.md

 Above all else, I assume that you are patient—this process is long and often frustrating.
 It will pay off in spades, but only if you can handle it.

-Why a Reduced/'Lite' Version?
+##Why a Reduced/'Lite' Version?##

 Tuxborn is designed with the Steam Deck in mind, but there are some challenges:

-1️⃣ Wabbajack Requires a Windows PC
+1. Wabbajack Requires a Windows PC

-Tuxborn normally requires a Windows PC to prepare the installation before transferring it to the Deck.
+   - Tuxborn normally requires a Windows PC to prepare the installation before transferring it to the Deck.
 However, Wabbajack does not support Linux.
 This guide circumvents that limitation—every step can be followed natively on the Deck without a PC.

-Recommended Hardware:
+     - Recommended Hardware:

-USB-C Dongle – To connect a keyboard and mouse (MnK)
+       - USB-C Dongle – To connect a keyboard and mouse (MnK)

-Mouse & Keyboard – I found a Razer mouse at Goodwill for $1.50 and a nice clicky keyboard for $6.
+       - Mouse & Keyboard – I found a Razer mouse at Goodwill for $1.50 and a nice clicky keyboard for $6.
 Don't give Bezos more money; support your local thrift store.
 You can do it without MnK (using the touchscreen and Steam Deck’s keyboard), but it will be painfully clunky.

-2️⃣ No Supermodel NPCs
+2. No Supermodel NPCs

-Tuxborn is a great load order, but it includes mods like CBBE and Himbo, which I personally don’t care for.
+   - Tuxborn is a great load order, but it includes mods like CBBE and Himbo, which I personally don’t care for.
 Removing these mods also eliminates several dozen required compatibility patches, making the list:

-More manageable ✅
+     - More manageable ✅

-More stable ✅
+     - More stable ✅

-Easier to debug ✅
+     - Easier to debug ✅

-I replaced them with simpler, more accessible alternatives.

-3️⃣ Tuxborn is Huge
+3. Tuxborn is Huge

-Tuxborn has over 1,500 mods, which significantly increases load times.
+   - Tuxborn has over 1,500 mods, which significantly increases load times.
 My lite version has ~570 mods.
 It takes my Deck about 2 minutes to spin up from Mod Organizer 2 (MO2).
 A full Tuxborn setup takes much longer.
 If you're playing on a short commute, waiting for Skyrim to load might not be ideal.
 A shorter list means:

-Faster load times 🚀
+     - Faster load times 🚀

-Fewer patches needed 🛠️
+     - Fewer patches needed 🛠️

-Easier debugging 🔍
+     - Easier debugging 🔍

-🛠️ High-Level Setup Overview
+##The Process##

 1️⃣ Install Skyrim